jasonmotylinski/code-poster/README.md

 |font_family| The font to use to generate the SVG|
 |font_size| The size of the font|
 |ratio|The amount of compensation to make with widths because the font is not exactly 1 pixel wide.
 Adjust with caution|

-## Creating the Source Image
-Pete Corey's blog post does a great job of explaining how to create a source image to use for the code poster.
-My process was the following:

-1. Create a 389x300 PNG image
-1. Scale ONLY the width of the image by 160%.
-This will cause the image to stretch.
-Don't worry, it'll be ok.

 ## Running